 There are 8 in my group but your website won't allow me to include more than 7 participants.
 Can't you make an exception?

 Lawrence travelled and excavated extensively in Israel, Jordan and Egypt before attending the University of Durham where he studied archaeology.
 He specialised in ancient human remains during his Masters' at Liverpool University Medical School, followed by a year of travel and excavation in the UK and Africa.
 He won a scholarship to attend University College London, where he wrote his Doctorate on ancient populations of the Western Mediterranean basin and the Canary Islands.
-He currently lectures at Birkbeck College, University of London.
-He carries out research at London's Natural History Museum and spends several months each year working on a major archaeological project in Peru.
-He is also connected with excavations in Egypt, Bolivia, California, Sierra Leone, Ghana, and Spain, where he works with a forensic unit recovering the fallen from the 1936-1939 Spanish Civil War.
+He has worked at the Peruvian site of Pachacamac since 2004, and has worked in Egypt since 2012.
+He currently directs a major excavation in northern Egypt, at a site dating to c.3000 BC, and also works with historical forensics at sites connected to the Spanish Civil War.
 He lectured in bioarchaeology at the University of London and the University of Winchester from 2004-2021, and has written extensively on bioarchaeology and osteology in a range of academic journals and edited volumes.
 He is particularly interested in palaeontology, art history, the rise of civilisation and the history of London.
 He has developed a particularly irreverent guiding style that appeals to children from 5 to 105!

 Helena Meskanen is an archaeologist, with a PhD from King's College London, where her research focused on ancient Spartan religion and archaeology.
 As a field archaeologist, she has worked in Greece, Italy, Israel, Scotland and her native Finland, and loves talking about the challenges, possibilities and realities of fieldwork.
 She has lived in London for 9 years, and finds the city's endless layers of history fascinating.
 From the British Museum to Roman London, from the Great fire of London to the shiny modern skyscrapers, there is always an interesting corner or an alley to explore.